lawrie/blackicemxbook/SaxonSoc/SaxonSoc.md

 - BlackiceMxSocSdram - similar to Minimal but adds SDRAM memory.
 Used by the writeFlash utility.
 - BlackiceMxArduino - supports the SaxonArduino system.
 Uses a boot loader to load the software over uart into SDRAM.
 - BlackiceMxXip - executes code in place (XIP) from dflash memory
 - BlackiceMxZephyr - a version of Xip for running the Zephyr OS.
-Uses SDRAM for the ram.
+Uses SDRAM for the RAM.

 ## Using the writeFlash utility

 There is a software example in software/standalone/writeFlash that can be used to write a software binary to flash memory.

-It requires the BlackiceMxSdram configuration as it reads the software binary from the uart into SDRAM, and rthen writes it to the flash memory.
+It requires the BlackiceMxSdram configuration as it reads the software binary from the uart into SDRAM, and then writes it to the flash memory.
 The software binary needs to prefixed with the address to write it to and its length.
 There is a createPrefix.py python script that will create such a prefix.

 So to use the utility, you first build the software: